ladan-salimi/Electricity-Price-prediction/README.md

 ### Input Features

-The model utilizes the following features as input:
 - **Actual Generation** for zones NO1, NO2, NO3, NO5, and SE3
   - Based on **Cross Border Physical Flow** data from ENTSO-E.
 - **Actual Load** for NO1.